 Kaalan Kolam – the God of Time or Death for Kaal denotes both.
 Kaalan Kolan actually tells about the story of sage Markandeya who had a short life.
 With his devotion to Shiva, he got his life enhanced.
 Read the full story of Markandeya Rishi in our post on Kurukshetra.
 This is the most important Kolam and is usually performed by the master artists themselves.

-Marutha Kolam – goddess of smallpox, appeasing her eradicates the disease.
+Marutha Kolam – the goddess of smallpox, appeasing her eradicates the disease.
 She is supposed to be the reincarnation of Mandodari – the wife of Daruka, whom the Goddess killed.
 It is believed that as Mandodari she sowed the seeds of the small box in Kali’s body and as Marutha she cures it.

 Pakshi Kolam – Birds who bring diseases to children when they cry